Religion and circumcision: Ancient Egypt

-Circumcision in ancient Egypt was thought to be a mark of passage from childhood to adulthood.
-The alteration of the body and ritual of circumcision was supposed to give access to ancient mysteries reserved solely for the initiated.
+Circumcision in ancient Egypt was thought to be a rite of passage from childhood to adulthood.
+The alteration of the body and ritual of circumcision was supposed to give access to ancient mysteries reserved for the initiated.
 The content of those mysteries are unclear but are likely to be myths, prayers, and incantations central to Egyptian religion.
 The Egyptian Book of the Dead, for example, tells of the sun god Ra performing a self-circumcision, whose blood created two minor guardian deities.
 Circumcisions were performed by priests in a public ceremony, using a stone blade.
-It is thought to have been more popular among the upper echelons of the society, although it was not universal and those lower down the social order are known to have had the procedure done.
+It is thought to have been more popular among society's upper echelons, although it was not universal and those lower down the social order also had the procedure.

 Asia

-In early 2007 it was announced that rural aidpost orderlies in the East Sepik Province of Papua New Guinea are to undergo training in the circumcision of men and boys of all ages with a view to introducing the procedure as a means of prophylaxis against HIV/AIDS, which is becoming a significant problem in the country.
+In early 2007 it was announced that rural aidpost orderlies in the East Sepik Province of Papua New Guinea were to undergo training in circumcision with a view to introducing the procedure as a means of prophylaxis against HIV/AIDS, which was becoming a significant problem in the country.

-Neither the Avesta nor the Zoroastrian Pahlavi texts mention circumcision, traditionally, Zoroastrians do not practice circumcision.
+Neither the Avesta nor the Zoroastrian Pahlavi texts mention circumcision.
+Traditionally, Zoroastrians do not practice circumcision.
 Circumcision is not required in Yazidism, but is practised by some Yazidis due to regional customs.

-Circumcision is forbidden in Mandaeism, and the sign of the Jews given to Abraham by God, circumcision, is considered abhorrent by the Mandaeans.
-According to the Mandaean doctrine a circumcised man cannot serve as a Mandaean priest.
+Circumcision is forbidden in Mandaeism, and the sign of the Jews given to Abraham by God, circumcision, is considered abhorrent.
+According to the Mandaean doctrine a circumcised man cannot serve as a priest.

 Circumcision in South Korea is largely the result of American cultural and military influence following the Korean War.

 The origin of circumcision (tuli) in the Philippines is uncertain.
-One newspaper article speculates that it is due to the influence of Western colonisation, however, Antonio de Morga's 17th-century History of the Philippine Islands documents its existence in pre-Colonial Philippines, owing it to Islamic influence.
+One newspaper article speculates that it is due to the influence of Western colonisation.
+However, Antonio de Morga's 17th-century History of the Philippine Islands documents its existence in pre-Colonial Philippines, owing it to Islamic influence.